-Nothing is more annoying that going through the hassle of installing a tankless water heater only to realize it doesn't get hot enough for your household.
+Nothing is more annoying than going through the hassle of installing a tankless water heater only to realize it doesn't get hot enough for your household.

-The first main step of adjusting the Rinnai temperature is to remove the front panel of the heater.
-And most Rinnai tankless heaters can be adjusted by flipping a dip switch.
-Dip switches are small switches in series on the circuit board.
-Other Rinnai units may have a specific button procedure instead rather than a dip switch.
+The first steps of adjusting the Rinnai temperature is to turn on the power and remove the front panel of the heater.
+The majority of Rinnai tankless heaters can be adjusted by flipping a dip switch or using a front button procedure.
+However, you may need to consult the manual for your specific model.

 Step 1 - Turn Power On